Jacob Ruychaver

-Jacob Ruychaver (ca. 1620 – 24 January 1656) was a Dutch trader in the service of the Dutch West India Company, who rose to the rank of Director-General of the Dutch Gold Coast twice.
+Jacob Ruychaver (c.
+1620 – 24 January 1656) was a Dutch trader in the service of the Dutch West India Company, who rose to the rank of Director-General of the Dutch Gold Coast twice.

 Biography

 Jacob Ruychaver was born in Haarlem to Willem Ruychaver and Geertruijd de Bam Pietersdochter.
 Jacob's grandfather Maarten Ruychaver had been a member of the council of the city of Haarlem between 1602 and 1618.

 Ruychaver made career in the administration of the Dutch Gold Coast.
 In 1639, he was appointed second in command to Director-General Arent Jacobzen van Amersfoort.
 After Van Amersfoort's death in January 1641, Ruychaver took over control of the Gold Coast.
 During his term in office, Ruychaver oversaw the conquest of the last Portuguese fort on the Gold Coast, Fort Saint Anthony, in 1642.

 Ruychaver resigned from office in November 1645 and travelled via São Tomé and Brazil back to the Dutch Republic.
 On 31 August 1646, Jacob Ruychaver followed in his grandfather's footsteps by also becoming a member of the council of the city of Haarlem.

 In 1650, Ruychaver returned to the Gold Coast for a second term as director-general.
 During his second term, Fort Ruychaver was established in the Gold Coast interior in an attempt to access the gold trade more directly.
 Ruychaver died in Elmina on 24 January 1656.